Protecting Workers from AI Displacement

 Universal Basic Income: Security in an Automated Economy

-A UBI recognizes a fundamental moral truth: AI training relies on humanity’s collective intellectual output, drawing on centuries of human knowledge, creativity, and labor embedded in training data.1 Workers deserve to share in the economic gains resulting from automation rather than shoulder displacement losses alone.
-When AI systems profit from human knowledge while rendering human workers obsolete, basic fairness demands redistribution of those gains.
+UBI recognizes a fundamental moral truth: AI training relies on humanity’s collective intellectual output, drawing on centuries of human knowledge, creativity, and labor embedded in training data.1 Workers deserve to share in the economic gains resulting from automation rather than shoulder displacement losses alone.

 Corporate Taxation to Fund Social Investment